AmerAbuZaiton123/Reading_Notes/README.md

 # Code 201 Reading Notes

+### in this page
+-Some information about Amer Abu Zaiton
+-link for all read file
 # Amre Abu Zaiton

 >Hello, my name is Amer Abu Zaiton, I'm 25 years old, I have a bachelor degree in software engineering. ihere to learn programming.